epics-extensions/EPNix/docs/ioc/user-guides/testing/integration-tests.md

       epnixLib.nixosModule

       # Import the IOC service,
-      # as defined in flake.nix' nixosModules.iocService
+      # as defined in flake.nix's nixosModules.iocService
       iocService
     ];